 Congregation Beth El celebrates Shabbat with services and study for congregants of all ages.
 Shabbat at Congregation Beth El is joyful and meaningful, designed to accommodate a wide range of knowledge of Hebrew and sacred texts and varying levels of congregant participation.
+Click here to learn more about our Sanctuary customs.

 8:45 a.m. – 9:30 a.m.